USCbiostats/fmcmc/README.md

 }
 ```

-Much simpler function!
-Let’s do the call of the MCMC function specifying
+Much simpler function\!
+Let’s do the call of the MCMC function
-the right transition kernel to increase the acceptance rate.
-In this
+specifying the right transition kernel to increase the acceptance rate.
-example, we will set the max of all parameters to be 5.0, and the min to
+In this example, we will set the max of all parameters to be 5.0, and
-be -5.0 for the constant and 0 for the beta coefficient and the variance
+the min to be -5.0 for the constant and 0 for the beta coefficient and
-parameter, all this using the `kernel_normal_reflective` (which
+the variance parameter, all this using the `kernel_normal_reflective`
-implements a normal kernel with boundaries) function:
+(which implements a normal kernel with boundaries) function:

 ``` r
 set.seed(1215) # Same seed as before